 If we are trying to do book work and I notice the kids just can not sit still, I can have them play on the VR for 30 minutes, get that physical movement they need, then afterwards (once they have had a drink and they have caught their breath!), we can get back to work.

 That said, precautions do need to be taken.

 Safety must also be at the forefront of all VR activities.
-If your child can not stay in the “zone” (the safe play area you outline to ensure they don’t hit anything), or can’t hang onto the controllers (always use the safety wrist straps), or will run about possibly tripping (never run when wearing a VR headset), then they should not be playing VR.
+If your child can not stay in the “zone” (the safe play area you outline to ensure they don’t hit anything), or can’t hang onto the controllers (always use the safety wrist straps), or will run about possibly tripping (never run when wearing a VR headset), or is too small to fit the head straps properly, then they should not be playing VR.
 Wait until they are older even if they are over 12 years old.

 Pro Tip!
 Make sure all pets are safely out of the way.
 You don’t want to trip over the beloved cat or dog risking injury to them and yourself.

 Once the parents take precautions for the safety of their children, then VR can be a fun bonding activity.
 As a family, we have really enjoyed playing VR together.
 Even the grandparents have played with the kids.

 If you decide your children are not old enough or ready for the Oculus or other VR sets, I highly recommend Nintendo Switch with the LABO VR kit.
 We are big fans of the LABO and their VR kit has kids building their own VR system.
 There are a ton of incredible educational games for the Nintendo Switch, find our favourites here.